The difference between British Airways’ Avios + Money and Avios Part-Payment

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 There are plenty of different ways to use your British Airways Avios, and one of the best value uses is redeeming them for reward flights.
-You can use Avios to reduce the cost of both reward flights, as well as for normal cash fares.
-It’s important to know the difference between the two, and how you should choose between the two.
+You can use Avios to points to fully cover a reward flight, as well as use them to reduce the cost of normal cash fares.
+It’s important to know the difference between the two, and how you should choose between the two when redeeming Avios.

 Avios + Money

 You can redeem your Avios for flights by searching on the British Airways website.
-Note that availability of these Avios seats is typically limited, and you may find your desired flight is not available to book with Avios — especially if it’s a popular route, a popular time of year (like school holidays) or a premium cabin.
+Note that availability of Avios seats can be limited, and you may find your desired flight is not available to book with Avios — especially if it’s a popular route, a popular time of year (like school holidays) or a premium cabin.

 You may also have the option to pay fewer Avios and more money if you would rather save some of those Avios up for another use.
 You will not earn Tier Points or Avios by taking these reward flights.

-Sounding familiar to the Avios + Money process?
-Well it is.
-With both methods you can choose to part with more Avios in exchange for less cash.
+If this is sounding familiar to the Avios + Money process?
+Well, it is.
+With both methods, you can choose to part with more Avios in exchange for less cash.
 A key difference is that Avios + Money is only available for a limited number of reward seats, whereas the Avios Part-Payment can be used on all seats.

 So which should you use?

 Now let’s look at the same flights using the Avios part payment for a cash fare.
-In World Traveller Plus, without using any Avios, the flights are retailing for £840 (and you would earn Avios for the flights) so for my money, I would choose a cash fare rather than an Avios seat.
+In World Traveller Plus, without using any Avios, the flights are retailing for £1,137 and you would earn 7, 906 Avios for the flights.

 Avios + Money redemptions are for limited redemption reward seats where you use a larger amount of Avios and a smaller amount of cash.
 Meanwhile, Avios Part-Payment is for any cash fare and you can reduce the cash price slightly by using some Avios.

 There’s no one-size-fits-all answer to which to choose.
-In the Chicago example above, I would pick the cash fare and then not use any Avios as Part-Payment, but if you are looking at flying one-way in First tomorrow, the cash fare may be obscenely high whereas there may be last minute Avios + Money availability, which can give you great value.
+In the Chicago example above, I would pick the cash fare and then not use any Avios as Part-Payment.
+On the other hand, if you are looking to fly one-way in First class tomorrow, the cash fare may be obscenely high whereas there may be last-minute Avios + Money availability, which can give you great value.